swannodette/swannodette.github.com/_posts/2015-01-02-the-essence-of-clojurescript-redux.md

 ./script/compile_cljsc
 ```

-Before we start our REPL lets add a definition to the
+Before we start our REPL let's add a definition to the
 `hello-world.core` namespace.
 Use your favorite text editor
 to make it look like the following: